matif22/wkps-page/README.md

 # wkps-page
- Official website of WKPS foosball club
+Project of website for WKPS foosball club

+Check how it works here: www.wkpstemplate.rf.gd

+Technologies used:
+- HTML
+- CSS
+- JAVASCRIPT